Contents

 A Coroutine can be seen as a lightweight thread.

-It can be controlled to pause at a certain point to wait for a task to complete,
+It can be controlled to pause at a point where it needs to wait for I/O (await),

 When the condition for the pause is met (e.g., the awaited I/O operation is complete),

-the event loop will return to continue executing that coroutine.
+the event loop returns to continue executing that coroutine.

 Besides being able to execute other coroutines during the pause,

-it also saves the overhead of OS-level thread switching,
+it also saves OS-level thread switching (context switch),

 which can significantly improve performance.